Advanced Coupled Finite Element & Structural Reliability Analysis and Design Software for Subsea Pipelines

 For pipeline analyses the non-linear pipe elements are suitable for straight (2 nodes) and curved (3 and/or 4 nodes) pipelines.
 They include formulations for ovalisation and radial swelling/contraction.
 To conform with high temperature high pressure (HTHP) environments pipe elements include wall thickness shear deformation in all calculations.
 Pipeline elements are easily interfaced with the non-linear gap soil-structure elements.

-For comparison with the SXS method both the MCS and LHS methods can be run in a reasonable time within a specified confidence interval using Subsea Software spawning functionality; i.e. copying to and running the Subsea Software SRA FE processor in parallel on several cloud based virtual machines.
+Although the finite element solver is fast in order to achieve a specified accurracy the MCS or LHS methods both require at a minimum several hundred thousand, usually time consuming, finite element (FE) analyses to be performed.
+To achieve fast run times both the MCS and LHS methods can be run in a reasonable time using Subsea Software spawning functionality; i.e. copying to and running the Subsea Software SRA FE processor in parallel on several cloud based virtual machines.

 All products within the Subsea Software suite are easy to use, intuitive, code of practise specific and robust.